ZeyuLIU-UST/FPQC-SAC-main/README.md

 **Notes**

 - On the RTX 4090 Laptop, keep PyTorch and PennyLane on the same CUDA device when GPU quantum backends are enabled.
-The manuscript experiments used this stack for all three portfolio CSVs listed in
+The paper experiments used this stack for all three portfolio CSVs listed in
   [Data Download & Quick Start](#data-download--quick-start).
 - On Apple Silicon, PennyLane falls back to CPU.
 We smoke-tested the defensive